nodejs/node/doc/api/tls.md

 See [Session Resumption][] for more information.

-Note: For TLS1.2 and below, [`tls.TLSSocket.getSession()`][] can be called once the handshake is complete.
-For TLS1.3, only ticket based resumption is allowed by the protocol, multiple tickets are sent, and the tickets aren't sent until later, after the handshake completes, so it is necessary to wait for the `'session'` event to get a resumable session.
-Future-proof applications are recommended to use the `'session'` event instead of `getSession()` to ensure they will work for all TLS protocol versions.
+Note: For TLSv1.2 and below, [`tls.TLSSocket.getSession()`][] can be called once the handshake is complete.
+For TLSv1.3, only ticket based resumption is allowed by the protocol, multiple tickets are sent, and the tickets aren't sent until later, after the handshake completes, so it is necessary to wait for the `'session'` event to get a resumable session.
+Applications are recommended to use the `'session'` event instead of `getSession()` to ensure they will work for all TLS protocol versions.
 Applications that only expect to get or use 1 session should listen for this event only once: